digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 When enabled by the administrator, you can sign in using your GitLab, Google, Office 365, AD/LDAP, or SAML credentials.

 This feature is not currently enabled by administrators of the gE.CO toolbox.
-If this is a feature you would like to see added, please contact the [gE.CO project team](mailto:support@gecotoolbox.io).
+If this is a feature you would like to see added, please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).

 ## Switch Between Teams